 - Complete and return the Affidavit of Support form (I-143)

-- Other requirements for Rutgers Law international applicants include the I-20 and applicants with current F-1 visas must submit a photocopy of their I-94 card and complete the required paperwork with an authorized official at their present institution for an F-1 transfer.
+- Applicants with current F-1 visas must submit a photocopy of their I-94 card and complete the required paperwork with an authorized official at their present institution for an F-1 transfer.

 - Multicultural Community